Via Dolorosa, the path covered with tears

 VIII Station: Jesus talks to the women of Jerusalem

-This place was where the “daughters of Jerusalem weep for Jesus”.
-So Jesus stopped there telling women not to weep for him but for themselves and their children.
-Today this is a place of the Greek Orthodox church and the embedded little cross is in the wall.
+This place was where the “daughters of Jerusalem wept for Jesus”.
+So Jesus stopped there, telling women not to weep for him but for themselves and their children.
+Today, this is a place of the Greek Orthodox church, and the embedded little cross is in the wall.

 IX Station: Jesus falls a third time

-Via Dolorosa: X – XIV stations and The Church of Holy Sepulchre
+Via Dolorosa: X – XIV stations and The Church of the Holy Sepulchre

 The last five stations are located in the Church of the Holy Sepulchre.